johnwcowan/r7rs-work/RelationsCowan.md

 [Need to figure out best representation.]
 The order of the attributes has no meaning.
 It is an error to mutate a tuple.
 Duplicate attribute names are not allowed.
-Tuples also exist as parts of relations, but their representation in a relation is not necessarily an alist.
+Tuples also exist as parts of relations, but their representation in a relation is not necessarily the same as that of a "freestanding" tuple.

 (tuple? obj)